Donders-Institute/bidscoin/docs/installation.rst

 `dockerhub <https://hub.docker.com/r/kasbohm/bidscoin>`__.
 Follow
-`these instructions <https://docs.docker.com/get-started>`__ to download, install and run a Docker container. **NB: This is currently still an outdated version, but new versions will be upload soon.**
+`these instructions <https://docs.docker.com/get-started>`__ to download, install and run a Docker container. **NB: This is currently still an outdated version, but new versions will be uploaded soon.**

 .. _dcm2niix: https://github.com/rordenlab/dcm2niix
 .. _virtual: https://docs.python.org/3.6/tutorial/venv.html